nagasudhirpulla/taming_python/blog/skills/psycopg2.md

-## Skill - Installing and managing a PostgreSQL database
+## Skill - Using psycopg2 python module for PostgreSQL interfacing
 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 <hr/>
-In this post we will try to install a PostgreSQL database and explore it's database administration tools.
+In this post we will use psycopg2 python module for interfacing with PostgreSQL database.

 ## Why is a database required
 * Database is useful to persist the data/state of an application in the storage for analytics, business logic implementation etc